RobinNagpal/dodao-ui/tasks/checklist.md

     - [ ] Clickable demo Steps - which further includes these fields:
       - [ ] icons to move a step up and down so easy ordering
       - [ ] icon to remove the whole step
-      - [ ] tooltip information
+      - [ ] tooltip information - if left empty shows an error message and error notification when saved
       - [ ] tooltip position
-      - [ ] upload HTML capture which shows the captures done through our extension
+      - [ ] upload HTML capture which shows the captures done through our extension - if left empty shows an error message and error notification when saved
-      - [ ] element selector which opens the html capture so we can select something around which tooltip will be positioned
+      - [ ] element selector which opens the html capture so we can select something around which tooltip will be positioned - if left empty shows an error message and error notification when saved

 ## View Short Videos